dotnet/docs-maui/docs/user-interface/controls/label.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

+> [!NOTE]
+> The `Span.LineHeight` property has no effect on Windows.

 In addition, the `GestureRecognizers` property can be used to define a collection of gesture recognizers that will respond to gestures on the `Span`.

-> [!NOTE]
-> It's not possible to display HTML in a `Span`.

 The following XAML example demonstrates a `FormattedText` property that consists of three `Span` instances: